 Furthermore, a 20 % discount on the Course Fee is offered for members of some organizations (Organizations with discount).
 If you want to apply to this discount please indicate it in the Registration form (proof will be asked later).

-Spanish unemployed scientists, as well as Spanish PhD students without any grant or scholarship to develop their PhD, could benefit from a 40 % discount on the Course Fee.
+Unemployed scientists living in Greece, as well as PhD students based in Greece without any grant or scholarship to develop their PhD, could benefit from a 40 % discount on the Course Fee.
 If you want to ask for this discount, please contact the course coordinator.
 That would apply for a maximum of 2 places and they will be covered by strict inscription order.